-Following its acquisition of Engie’s upstream LNG assets, the Total Group is now the second largest player in the liquefied natural gas (LNG) market.
+Following its acquisition of Engie’s upstream LNG assets, the Total Group is now the second-largest player in the liquefied natural gas (LNG) market.
 The Total LNG portfolio includes participating interests in liquefaction plants, notably, the interest in the Cameron LNG project in the US, long-term LNG sales and purchase agreements, an LNG tanker fleet, as well as access to regasification capacities in Europe.

 Natural gas has less of an impact than coal for power generation and is ideally suited as a complement to renewable energies, making it an increasingly popular energy source.
 In line with its commitment to adjusting its portfolio to meet the challenges of climate change, while supporting growing global demand for energy, Total is present across the entire natural gas chain, with a particular focus on LNG, a solution that makes transporting gas by ship easier.

-With a growing trend towards vessels using LNG as a marine fuel, and, as ship operators opt for this route to meet the 2020 global sulphur cap deadline, Total Lubmarine has ensured that it has a range of dedicated LNG lubricants.
-These include the TALUSIA range, specifically OPTIMA, an innovative BN 100 marine cylinder lubricant suitable for all fuels, including LNG, with a sulphur range of 0.0% to 3.5%.
-Thanks to its innovative formulation, using Ashfree Neutralizing Molecules (ANM), it provides superior acid neutralisation and outstanding cylinder cleanliness, exceeding the capability of conventional BN 100 lubricants.
+With a growing trend towards vessels using LNG as a marine fuel, and, as ship operators opt for this route to meet the 2020 global sulfur cap deadline, Total Lubmarine has ensured that it has a range of dedicated LNG lubricants.
+These include the TALUSIA range, specifically OPTIMA, an innovative BN 100 marine cylinder lubricant suitable for all fuels, including LNG, with a sulfur range of 0.0% to 3.5%.
+Thanks to its innovative formulation, using Ashfree Neutralizing Molecules (ANM), it provides superior acid neutralization and outstanding cylinder cleanliness, exceeding the capability of conventional BN 100 lubricants.
 In addition to OPTIMA, Total Lubmarine offers TALUSIA LS 25, which is dedicated to ECA fuels.

 These products are now supported by a no objection letter (NOL) from both MAN Energy Solutions and WinGD (Wärtsilä) for use with their entire two-stroke engine range.